Mamta Mohandas

-Mamta Mohandas is an Indian actress, film producer and a playback singer who predominantly works in Malayalam,Telugu and Tamil films.
-She has won several accolades including two Filmfare Awards South for Best Female Playback Singer in Telugu in 2006 and for Best Actress in Malayalam in 2010 and also Kerala State Film Award for Second Best Actress in 2010.
-She has launched her own film production company under the banner Mamta Mohandas Productions.
+Mamta Mohandas (born 14 November 1984) is an Indian actress, producer and playback singer who primarily works in Malayalam, Tamil and Telugu films.
+Mamta is a recipient of several awards including a Kerala State Film Award and two Filmfare Awards South.

+Mamta made her acting debut with Mayookham (2005) and had her breakthrough with Kadha Thudarunnu (2010), which earned her the Filmfare Award for Best Actress – Malayalam and Kerala State Film Award for Second Best Actress.
+She has since appeared in successful films such as Arike (2012), My Boss (2012), Two Countries (2015), Udaharanam Sujatha (2017), Carbon (2018), Nine (2019), Kodathi Samaksham Balan Vakeel (2019), Forensic (2020), Jana Gana Mana (2022) and Maharaja (2024).

-Early life and background
+Early life

-Mohandas was born to Malayali parents (Mohandas and Ganga) from Kannur.
-She attended the Indian School, Bahrain until 2002.
-She pursued a bachelor's degree in computer science at Mount Carmel College Bangalore.
-She modeled for print ads for companies such as IBM and Kalyan Kendra, and modeled on the ramp for the Mysore Maharajah and Raymonds.
-Mamta is trained in Carnatic music and Hindustani music.
+Mamta was born on 14 November 1984 in Manama, Bahrain, to Malayali parents (Mohandas and Ganga) from Thalassery, Kannur.
+She attended the Indian School, Bahrain, until 2002.
+She then pursued a bachelor's degree in computer science at Mount Carmel College, Bangalore.

+Mamta modeled for print ads for companies such as IBM and Kalyan Kendra and modeled on the ramp for the Mysore Maharajah and Raymonds.
+She is trained in Carnatic music and in Hindustani music.

 Film career

 Acting

 Mohandas debuted in the 2005 Malayalam film Mayookham, directed by Hariharan.
 The film did not do well at the box office.

 Subsequently, she acted alongside Mammootty in Bus Conductor, with Suresh Gopi in the films Adbutham (2006) and Lanka (2006), and alongside Jayaram in Madhuchandralekha (2006).
 She also played the female lead in Baba Kalyani with Mohanlal.
 Later that year, she débuted in the Tamil film industry, starring in the Karu Pazhaniappan directed film Sivappathigaram.

 In 2007 she acted with Mammootty in the film Big B. She eventually stepped into the Telugu film industry as well, when she appeared in a supporting role in the film Yamadonga, directed by SS Rajamouli.
 She had lent her voice for a couple of songs in this film too.
 In 2008, she appeared in 7 films, predominantly in Telugu-language films.
 Her first release was her début Kannada film Gooli.
 She then starred in the film Krishnarjuna, playing the lead female role.
 Victory was her next assignment as lead actress, following which she appeared in a cameo role in her only Tamil release that year, Kuselan.
 Three more Telugu releases featured Mamta, including Homam, directed by JD Chakravarthy and Srinu Vaitla's King.